Blog

 10am – Today is a slower start.
 I wake up later after a hectic start to the week.
 I do some light stretching, use my spiky prana ball to relieve tension in my upper back, and listen to a podcast.

-12pm – 5pm – I spend the afternoon on university work, including planning for my placement module (which connects to my job as a youth worker and charity leader).
-I also have meetings related to my degree and upcoming projects.
+12pm – 5pm – I have my weekly therapy session in the city centre which I really value as a way of processing my thoughts/feelings in a dedicated space.
+I then go to my work office and spend the afternoon on university work, including planning for my placement module (which connects to my job as a youth worker and lead SEND youth worker).
+I also have meetings related to work and upcoming projects.

 6pm – 9pm – Sheffield City Council youth work.
-I lead sessions, collaborating with Sheffield United and Sheffield Wednesday, and work on a food heritage project called Food Narratives, where young people explore global cuisines and cook dishes from different cultures.
+I lead sessions, collaborating with Sheffield United and Sheffield Wednesday amongst other services.
+I've also been planning a food heritage project called Food Narratives, where young people explore global cuisines and cook dishes from different cultures.
+This follows consultations with young people in our provisions who come from diverse backgrounds, stating that they haven’t had the opportunity to explore their own food heritage, as well as various gaps in other services which we hope to address, so that young people who access our youth clubs are able to feel more connected to their communities and cultural identities.

-10pm – After work, I decompress with a short audiobook or meditation, then sleep (or try to).
+10pm – After work, I decompress with a short audiobook or meditation, then sleep!

 Youth Work and Communities